serenado/PianoFingeringProject/README.md

 - Chords
 - Ornaments (trills, turns, grace notes, etc.)
 - Rests
 	- Long enough rests serve as an opportunity for the pianist to pick up their hand and move to another area of the keyboard.
-There is some nuance to this, as not every opportunity should be taken advantage as it is often more convenient to leave the hand in place.
+There is some nuance to this as it is often more convenient to leave the hand in place.
 In addition, the length of the rest may correspond with how far the pianist is able to move in that time.
 - Fancy maneuvers
 	- Glissandos
 	- Crossing hands over each other